fbpx

 Study and training

 In some cases, you might find that you can set about on a new adventure without undertaking study or training, but it’s beneficial to consider taking courses or programs if you have limited experience in running a business or you have ambitions to secure a specific job or pursue a set career path.
-If you love reading about and trying out beauty products, you’re always the first person friends call upon to do their makeup or you have a desire to make people feel great.
+For example, you might be very passionate about health and fitness and spend plenty of time in the gym.
+In this case, you might undertake a training course with Study Active to help expand your knowledge and learn what it takes to become a personal trainer.

-For example, look for a cosmetology school or search for entry-level roles or internships that will enable you to hone your skills and gain valuable experience.
+Alternatively, you may love reading about and trying out beauty products, and are always the first person friends call upon to do their makeup or you have a desire to make people feel great.
+Here, you may look for a cosmetology school or search for entry-level roles or internships that will enable you to hone your skills and gain valuable experience.
 If you want to set up your own business, it can be helpful to learn how to manage your accounts, market your company and lead a team of employees.
 Whatever your interests, it’s highly likely that there are programs and courses available to help you get to where you want to be.

 finding your passion when you change your career